Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Illustrative Examples

-\item \textit{$M$-fold IRL:} Bayesian IRL run multiple times for different sections of the data independently as a naive way of addressing evolving beliefs.
-Formally, we assume that $\rho_t=\smash{\rho^{(j)}}$ for $t\in\{1+\lfloor (j-1)T/M\rfloor,\ldots,\lfloor jT/M\rfloor\}$ and $j\in\{1,\ldots,M\}$.
-In particular, $T$-fold IRL is equivalent to assuming that beliefs are independent from each other, which contrasts with Models~\ref{asm:bandit} and \ref{asm:general}.

-\item \textit{Preference-based IRL:} Specifically, T-REX proposed in \citet{brown2019extrapolating}.
-When applying this algorithm to our setting, we assume that context-action pairs encountered later are preferred over the earlier ones (i.e.\ $(x_t,a_t)\prec (x_{t'},a_{t'})$ if $t<t'$), which is a reasonable assumption for pairs generated by learning agents.
-However, preference-based IRL only recovers the true reward parameter~$\rho^*$ and does not provide any estimate for beliefs that evolve over time. \end{itemize}
+\paragraph{Benchmark Algorithms} We consider all the applicable algorithms in the literature as well as our algorithms Bayesian ICB (\textbf{B-ICB}) and Nonparametric Bayesian ICB (\textbf{NB-ICB}):

-In addition to these algorithms, we also report the performance of estimating all preferences to be uniform---that is $\shat{\rho}^*=\shat{\rho}_t=-\bm{1}/k$---as a baseline.
-Details regarding the implementation of the learning agents as well as the benchmark algorithms can be found in Appendix~B.
+In addition to these benchmark algorithms, as a baseline we also report the performance of simply estimating all preferences to be uniform---that is, $\shat{\rho}_{\text{env}}=\shat{\rho}_t=-\bm{1}/k$ (\textbf{Baseline}).
+Details regarding both the learning agents and the benchmark algorithms can be found in Appendix~\ref{sec:appendix-b}.\footnote{Code to replicate our main results is made available at \url{https://github.com/alihanhyk/invconban} and \url{https://github.com/vanderschaarlab/invconban}.}

-\paragraph{Explainability} First, we call attention to the potential use of ICB as an investigative device for auditing and quantifying behaviors as they evolve over time.
-We use ICB under Model~\ref{asm:general} to estimate belief parameters $\{\beta_t=\Ex[\rho_t]\}_{t=1}^T$ for liver transplantations, considering $k=8$ features: ABO Mismatch, Age, Creatinine, Dialysis, INR, Life Support, Bilirubin, Weight Difference.
-Since the agent's reward function is a linear combination of these features weighted according to their belief parameters, we may naturally interpret the normalized belief parameters \smash{$|\beta_t(i)|/\sum_{j=1}^k|\beta_t(j)|$} as the \textit{relative importance} of each feature $i\in\{1,\ldots,k\}$.